cachix/devenv/docs/inputs.md

 - `pkgs` is a `nixpkgs` input containing [all of the available packages](./packages.md#searching) for your system.
 - `lib` is [a collection of functions for working with Nix data structures](https://nixos.org/manual/nixpkgs/stable/#sec-functions-library).
 You can use [noogle](https://noogle.dev/) to search for a function.
 - `config` is the final resolved configuration for your developer environment, which you can use to reference any other options set in [devenv.nix](./reference/options.md).
-   Since Nix is a lazy evaluated language, you can reference any option you defining in the same file as long as it doesn't reference itself!
+   Since Nix supports lazy evaluation, you can reference any option you define in the same file as long as it doesn't reference itself!

 !!! note